blishko/cav23-artifact/README.md

 The benchmarks are available in `benchmarks` folder, each set in the corresponding subfolder.

-The artifact repository additionally contains `trivial` benchmarks used for the smoke test.
+The artifact repository additionally contains `trivial` benchmarks used for the smoke test and a benchmark for demonstrating the witness computation.

 ## Tools
 In these experiments we compare `Golem 0.3.2` against `Eldarica 2.0.8` and `Spacer` engine in `Z3 4.11.2`.